NicholasMantovani/golang-learning/README.md

 # golang-learning
-Learning to become a go dev
+Learning to become a go dev.
+In this repository i will put everything that i learn online so i can rember it :D